Understanding Capital Lease

 Good Risk-Return Balance on Investment

 Whenever any lessor gets into a capital lease agreement, its main motivation is to make money out of it.
-These lessors are usually people or companies that have a lot of free cash lying around, and they want to make money by good investments.
+These lessors are usually people or companies with a lot of free cash lying around, and they want to make money through good investments.
 The capital lease is one of the best forms of investment because the returns are usually higher than debt market instruments such as debenture, bonds, and commercial papers.
 On the other hand, the risk involved is much less than high-risk high return instruments such as equity.
 Therefore one can say that a capital lease is a form of investment where risk is measured, whereas return is high.

 Better Asset Price